 Largest tea company in the world

-Brooke Bond was probably the largest tea company in the world by 1957, with a one third share of both the British and Indian tea markets.
+Brooke Bond was the largest tea company in the world by 1957, with a one third share of both the British and Indian tea markets.
 The company owned thousands of acres of tea plantations, more than any other tea distributor.
-There were five blending and packing factories in the UK.
+There were five blending and packing factories in Britain.
 Company vans made deliveries to over 150,000 shops in Britain.

-The head office was relocated to Cannon Street, London in 1958.
-By this time the company had interests in Britain, India, Pakistan, Ceylon, Canada, East Africa and South Africa.
+The head office was relocated to Cannon Street, London from 1958.
+By this time the company had interests in Britain, India, Pakistan, Sri Lanka, Canada, the United States, East Africa and South Africa.

 Despite its growth in size, Brooke Bond remained highly traditional.
 Agents regularly attended the tea auctions in Mincing Lane, London, with the time-honoured cries of “I want some” and “am I in it?”
 But Brooke Bond was also a thoroughly modern company; its annual advertising budget totalled $3 million.
 Annual sales were $318 million in 1962.

 Brooke Bond owned 30,000 acres of tea plantations, located across India, Ceylon and Africa, by 1963.
 The company sold six brands of tea, marketed across 80 countries.
 65 million cups of Brooke Bond tea were consumed in India every day.
 Its Red Rose brand was the market leader in Canada.